MRo47/yolo_nas_cpp/README.md

 ## Running Inference

 An example executable `yolo_nas_cpp` is built as part of the project.
-You can use it to run inference on a single image using the exported ONNX model and metadata.
+You can use it to run inference on a single image, video or webcam using the exported ONNX model and metadata.

 1.  **Build the library** as described in the previous section.
 2.  **Export your YOLO-NAS model and metadata** using the `export_yolo_nas.py` script.
 3.  **Run the example executable:**
     ```bash
-    ./yolo_nas_cpp <path/to/your/model.onnx> <path/to/your/metadata.json> <path/to/your/image.jpg>
+    ./yolo_nas_cpp <path/to/your/model.onnx> <path/to/your/metadata.json> <path/to/your/image.jpg | path/to/your/video.mp4 | webcam_index>
     ```

 ## Running Tests